Braun 350th career HR, later plunked; Brews, Cards split DH - WHIZ News

 ROSTER MOVES

 Cardinals: LHP Rob Kaminsky was designated for assignment.
-OF Justin Williams was recalled from the alternate training stie as the 29th player for the doubleheader.
-INF Max Schrock and RHP Junior Fernandez were recalled from the alternate training site.
+Max Schrock and RHP Junior Fernandez were recalled from the alternate training site.
 OF Lane Thomas and RHP Nabil Crismatt were optioned to the alternate training site.

 Brewers: RHP Josh Lindblom was placed on the bereavement list and RHP Justin Topa was recalled from the alternate training site.
 LHP Eric Lauer was recalled from the alternate training site as the 29th player for the doubleheader.
 INF Ronny Rodríguez and RHP Trey Supak were outrighted to Triple-A San Antonio.